Steven Fechter is a playwright, screenwriter, and librettist.

-Fechter has had two plays staged in The New International Fringe Festival.
+Fechter has had two plays staged in The New York International Fringe Festival.
 In 2007, The Commission premiered.
 Set during the aftermath of a bloody civil war in Central Europe, the story reveals how love, betrayal, and the fates of four people are intertwined.
 The Golden Aurora opened the following year, a fable about the power of love when a young man falls in love with a rare and special dog.

 In 2011, Resonance Ensemble commissioned Fechter to write a play to run in repertoire with Shakespeare’s Henry IV plays.
 His play Shakespeare’s Slave opened on New York’s Theatre Row.
 Set in 1596, the play imagines a critical turning point in William Shakespeare’s life and career.

 Fechter’s work has drawn special interest in Germany.
 The highly regarded Theater Bielefeld in Bielefeld, Germany has produced three of his plays: The Commission (2008), The Woodsman (2010), and Serpent’s Tooth (2015-2016).